• Skip to main content

 History of Turmeric

-Turmeric (Curcuma longa), is a plant of the ginger family that was first cultivated in India and Indonesia.
+Turmeric (Curcuma longa) is a plant in the ginger family that was first cultivated in India and Indonesia.
 Turmeric has been an important part of Indian cooking, medicine, and religious practice for some 4,000 years.

 Though we often think of turmeric as the spice that gives curry its characteristic golden color, this plant has an equally long history of medicinal use — it has been used to treat pain, stomach problems, and liver ailments.
 Topically, turmeric has been used to help relieve skin conditions like sores, eczema, and skin rashes.